mvdriel/php-crud-api2/README.md

     http://localhost:8080/api.php/data/posts/1

-Dont forget to modify the configuration in the bottom of the file.
+Dont forget to modify the configuration at the bottom of the file.

 ## Configuration